MFC was established in 1994 by Richard Emmerick, founded on a simple philosophy of supporting participation in sport.

 Richard's approach recognised the importance of grassroots participation, "we need community clubs, run by volunteer coaches who run warm ups, footwork and drills while emphasising that participation is a fun and social activity" he says.
 Such participation opens fencing to a wide range of people which ensures that it not only caters to the needs of those who want to engage for fun and fitness, but also builds the sport in general so that it has the resources to support those who want to pursue high level competing.

 MFC became an incorporated association on 31 May 2010, and continues as it began – a not-for-profit organisation run entirely by volunteers.
 Membership fees are kept as low as possible and all training, fencing, coaching, club competitions and equipment are provided at no additional charge.
 The Club supports members to gain skills and experience in all aspects of fencing, supports experienced fencers to develop coaching skills, and offers high quality coaching for fencers at all levels.

 To acknowledge Richard as founder, and to celebrate MFC's 25th anniversary, in 2019 the Club inaugurated the annual Richard Emmerick Shield competition.
 In 2020, Richard's contribution to fencing was recognised with a Sport NSW Distinguished Long Service Award and he was featured in local media.

-From small beginnings, the Club currently has approximately 100 members and is committed to inclusivity and accessibility – welcoming participants of all abilities, aged from 7 to seniors!
+From small beginnings, the Club continues to grow and is committed to inclusivity and accessibility – welcoming participants of all abilities, aged from 7 to seniors!

 "My proudest achievement is in the creation of MFC as a community club which can coach both social fencers and international competitors."